 If you are a European citizen or have a European passport you are free to work in Spain without a visa.
 If you are a non-EU citizen you will need a visa to live and work in Spain.
 You can do the one month TEFL course on a tourist visa, but if you’re planning to stay in Barcelona for longer than three months you won’t be covered by your tourist visa.

 When you choose to study with TEFL Iberia, our student visa service is provided at no additional cost.
-Our team prides itself on having a 100% success rate in processing student visas and providing support at each step of the way.
+Our team prides itself on having a very high success rate in processing student visas and providing support at each step of the way.
 We offer a variety of courses starting at 120€ per month up to 12 months, allowing you to work up to 20 hours per week in Spain and travel freely throughout Europe and the rest of the world.

 How do we help you process a visa?